How breast screening can help prevent breast cancer

 Risks of breast screening

-Doctors cannot always tell if a cancer will go on to be life-threatening or not.
+Doctors cannot always tell if cancer will go on to be life-threatening or not.
 So treatment is always offered if you're diagnosed with breast cancer.

 This means some cancers that are diagnosed and treated would not have been life-threatening.
 Treatment of non life-threatening cancers is the main risk of breast screening.